Miami Marlins at Arizona Diamondbacks preview

 BOTTOM LINE

-The Diamondbacks are 38-35 on their home turf.
-Arizona is hitting a collective batting average of .253 this season, led by Ketel Marte with an average of .326.
+The Diamondbacks are 38-36 on their home turf.
+Arizona has slugged .438 this season.
+Ketel Marte leads the team with a mark of .592.

-The Marlins are 23-49 in road games.
-Miami has slugged .367, last in the majors.
-Garrett Cooper leads the club with a .446 slugging percentage, including 32 extra-base hits and 15 home runs.
-The Diamondbacks won the last meeting 7-5.
-Yoshihisa Hirano earned his fifth victory and Eduardo Escobar went 2-for-3 with a home run and an RBI for Arizona.
-Tayron Guerrero registered his second loss for Miami.
+The Marlins are 24-49 on the road.
+Miami ranks last in the National League in hitting with a .240 batting average.
+Miguel Rojas leads the team with an average of .288.
+The Marlins won the last meeting 12-6.
+Caleb Smith earned his ninth victory and Rojas went 4-for-6 with three doubles and six RBIs for Miami.
+Matt Andriese registered his fifth loss for Arizona.

 TOP PERFORMERS

-Marte leads the Diamondbacks with 185 hits and is batting .326.
-Escobar has 10 hits and is batting .278 over the last 10 games for Arizona.
+Eduardo Escobar leads the Diamondbacks with 35 home runs and is slugging .529.
+Marte is 10-for-34 with five doubles, a home run and three RBIs over the last 10 games for Arizona.

-Starlin Castro leads the Marlins with 47 extra base hits and has 78 RBIs.
-Isan Diaz is 5-for-31 with a double, a triple, a home run and five RBIs over the last 10 games for Miami.
+Starlin Castro leads the Marlins with 19 home runs and has 78 RBIs.
+Rojas has 15 hits and is batting .349 over the last 10 games for Miami.

 LAST 10 GAMES